-With 21 islands (18 main islands and 3 smaller ones) making up the Galapagos archipelago, you might wonder which island is the best to visit.
+With 21 islands (18 main islands and three smaller ones) making up the Galapagos archipelago, you might wonder which island is the best to visit.
 As locals who live on Santa Cruz Island, we love to share our expertise to help visitors enjoy the best Galapagos vacation possible.

 If you’re coming for Galapagos Diving trips or PADI Dive Courses, take a look at our offerings to get you started.
 Hoping to see all the essential attractions during your trip?
 Check out our Galapagos Islands Tour Packages to choose the best combination of islands and activities for you.

 Whatever your motivating travel interests, your plans should include these top Galapagos islands on your visit.
 We look forward to seeing you here in this truly exceptional part of the world!

 Start on Santa Cruz Island in the Galapagos

-The second-largest and most densely populated of the Galapagos Islands, Santa Cruz is also our home island here at Academy Bay Diving.
+The second-largest and most densely populated of the Galapagos Islands, Santa Cruz is also our home island at Academy Bay Diving.
 We live in the heart of all the action here in the archipelago!

-Many visitors will start and end their Galapagos trips on Santa Cruz.
-The Charles Darwin Research Station is here, and many flights arrive at Baltra Airport, which is accessed via a 5-minute ferry from Santa Cruz.
+Many visitors will start and end their Galapagos trips in Santa Cruz.
+The Charles Darwin Research Station is here, and many flights arrive at Baltra Airport, accessed via a 5-minute ferry from Santa Cruz.

-You can take so many excellent day trips from Santa Cruz, making it an ideal hub for a land-based Galapagos vacation.
+You can take many excellent day trips from Santa Cruz, making it an ideal hub for a land-based Galapagos vacation.

 Visit Isla Isabela for Diverse Wildlife

 Isabela is known for its wide variety of wildlife.
 As the largest of the Galapagos Islands, you can see everything from the iconic giant tortoises to reef sharks, flightless cormorants, penguins, boobies, and more.
-This is also an active volcanic island, offering interesting geological spots to explore, such as the Chico or Sierra Negra Volcanos.
+This active volcanic island also offers interesting geological spots, such as the Chico or Sierra Negra Volcanos.